Top 8 Reasons Why You’re Broke

 All said and done, an unpaid student loan is one of the greatest reasons why you could be broke today.
 As a matter of fact, a student loan sets back the life of a person by as many as seven years.
 And that’s a considerable period of time in anyone’s lifespan.

-There’s only one way to counter a student debt.
+There’s only one way to counter student debt.
 That’s by stepping up repayments and getting rid of the student loan at the earliest.
 If possible, look for one-off settlements of student loans because you can negotiate for a lower interest with the lender by paying the full amount earlier in your life.
-Student loan may sound normal to most Americans.
+Student loans may sound normal to most Americans.
 However, it is the greatest reason why you could be broke.

 4. Credit Card Debt